grafana/agent/docs/windows.md

 ## Overview

 The installer will install Grafana Agent into the default directory `C:\Program Files (x86)\Grafana Agent`.
-[Windows Exporter](https://github.com/grafana/windows_exporter) can be enabled with all default options.
+The [windows_exporter](https://github.com/grafana/windows_exporter) can be enabled with all default windows_exporter options.

 ## Installation

-After installation ensure that you can reach `http://localhost:12345/-/healthy` and `http://localhost:12345/agent/api/v1/targets`.
+After installation, ensure that you can reach `http://localhost:12345/-/healthy` and `http://localhost:12345/agent/api/v1/targets`.

-If Grafana Agent is re-installed and an agent-config.yaml already exists it will not overwrite the existing one.
+If Grafana Agent is re-installed and an agent-config.yaml already exists; the installation will not overwrite the existing one.

 After installation, you can adjust `C:\Program Files (x86)\Grafana Agent\agent-config.yaml` to meet your specific needs.
 After changing the configuration file, the Grafana Agent service must be restarted to load changes to the configuration.